 • Others get multiple flatlines, one early on and another around months 2 to 3

 The recovery timeline covers the broader arc of what to expect month by month, including where the flatline fits into the bigger picture.
+If you're coming from a NoFap background, the NoFap flatline has community-specific patterns and timelines worth reading.

-What to Do During a Flatline
+What to do during a flatline

 Exercise is one of the few things that reliably improves flatline symptoms.
 It releases dopamine and endorphins through natural channels, which helps your brain remember that rewards exist outside of a screen.

-Maintain Structure
+Maintain structure

 The flatline thrives on unstructured time.
 When you have nothing planned and nowhere to be, the numbness deepens and the doubt gets louder.

-Track the Changes
+Track the changes

 Start a simple daily log.
 Rate your mood, energy, and libido on a 1 to 10 scale each evening.
 When you're in the middle of the flatline, everything feels static.
 But when you look back at a week of data, you'll often see gradual improvement that you couldn't feel in real time.